BernardQuatermass/exim-wiki/starttls-everywhere.md

                 message =       noconnect
   accept
 ~~~
-- In every router that sends mails offsite, set address_data to the value returned by the starttls_policy ACL.
+- In every router that sends mails offsite, set address_data to include the value returned by the starttls_policy ACL.
 I add it as a tagged-element here because I use address_data for other information as well, but YMMV:
 ~~~
 dnslookup:
   driver =              dnslookup